Camiguin Tourist Spots & Things To Do on Camiguin in the Philippines

 In fact, we went to White Island in the morning.
 It was still dark when we set out of our accommodation.
 And as the day started to brighten up, we were already on the boat.
 Sunrise from White Island is amazing.
 And the view looking onto Camiguin island gives a perspective of how mountainous the place is.

 We arrived on White Island and not a sole was around.
-This sandbar is rather small and it only took 10 minutes to cross.
+This sandbar is rather small.
+But it took us about 10 minutes to cross since our feet kept sinking deep into the white sand.
 Fishermen started coming.
 All had bamboo baskets with fresh sea urchins.
 For 100 Pesos (€1.80) I got 6 urchins.
 It was like an explosion of sea in my mouth.
 Not the kind of food I would usually choose for breakfast but was definitely interesting.

 Crystal clear water surround white island.
 We could actually see all the corals on the seabed, that is how clear it is.
 However, the choppy sea conditions weren’t ideal and we decided not to swim.
 Not to mention, that the morning breeze was rather cold and it also rained at some point.